stackbit-projects/important-onion-e7e84/src/pages/index.md

         media_width: fifty
       - title: The Big Title For the Feature
         content: >-
-          The best way to educate yourself on business is by reading.
-You can learn everything (and more) from the **Virtual MBA.**

-          The program is completely handcrafted for working professionals and entrepreneurs who hustle full-time to help them gain that same functional education of a traditional MBA through intensive curated readings handpicked from the best busienss schools around the world.
+          The Virtual MBA is completely handcrafted for working professionals and entrepreneurs who hustle full-time to help them gain that same functional education of a traditional MBA through intensive curated readings handpicked from the best busienss schools around the world.
         actions: